DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     Crisis: Anthropology and Politics in Aboriginal Australia*, Chicago:
     University of New South Wales Press, 2010, pp. 123-124.

-[^62]: Coalition, ‘The Coalition's Policy for E-Government and the
+[^62]: Coalition, ‘The Coalition’s Policy for E-Government and the
     Digital Economy’.

 [^63]: A. Doron and R. Jeffrey, *The Great Indian Phone Book: How the